IasonKotakis/IasonKotakis/README.md

 <br/>

-## Recent Blog Posts
+## Recent Music Posts
 <!-- BLOG-POST-LIST:START -->
-If things goes well, this section should automatically be replaced by a list of your blog posts after you commit your readme file.
+If things goes well, this section should automatically be replaced by a Spotify playlist and recent songs.
 <!-- BLOG-POST-LIST:END -->

 <br/>